cbreton1997/cbreton1997/docs/README.md

-<H1> An Introduction about me <H1>
+<H1> About me <H1>
-<p> My name is Charlotte Breton and I currently live in Edmonton, Alberta <p>
+<p> My name is Charlotte Breton, I am 27 years old and currently live in Edmonton, Alberta <p>
-<p>Before taking this course, I used to be a Mid VFX Editor.<p>
+ <p> Before starting this course I used to be a Mid VFX Editor. <p>
-<p> My favourite hobby is collecting antique cameras.<p>
+<p> My favourite hobby is collecting antique cameras, specifically brownie cameras<p>
-<p> Through my past career, I have experience in many technologies including Avid, Premiere, Final Cut and Linux.<p>
+<p> Due to my past career, I have experience in Avid, Premiere, Final Cut and Linux.<p>